postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ### Importing Postman data

-You can import Postman data you previously exported, including collections, environments, data dumps, and globals.
+You can import Postman data you exported earlier, including collections, environments, data dumps, and globals.

 1. Select **Import** in the left navigation menu.
 1. Select your file or folder, input your link, paste your raw text, or [import from GitHub](#importing-via-github-repositories).